-Zippers that are 100% waterproof are different from the water resistant zippers mentioned above.
+Zippers that are 100% waterproof are different from the water-resistant zippers mentioned above.
 They are much better at keeping water out, require more maintenance, and are quite expensive.
-Some brands advertise their backpacks having “waterproof zippers”, but beware.
-If the product is sewn, the zipper is likely to be water resistant only.
-After all, pairing a very high-end zipper with cheaper water resistant construction would make no sense.
+Some brands advertise their backpacks as having “waterproof zippers”, but beware.
+If the product is sewn, the zipper is likely to be water-resistant only.
+After all, pairing a very high-end zipper with cheaper water-resistant construction would make no sense.

 The IP Code: Measuring water resistance level

 The Ingress Protection Code, or IP Code for short, is an international standard for classifying the level of protection a product offers against intrusion from water and other things such as dirt and dust.
 Each product with an IP code is labeled with two digits side-by-side.
 The first number indicates the level of protection from dust/dirt, rated from 0 to 6.
 The second digit is for protection against water and is rated from 0 to 9.